-Manufacturing centres of solar and laser technologies are rapidly growing in Vilnius – photovoltaic elements and renewable energy producers: Arginta, Precizika, Baltic Solar; high performance lasers manufacturers: Ekspla, Eksma; biotechnological manufacturers: Fermentas, Thermo Fisher, Sicor Biotech.
-All these centres successfully supply their products into global markets.
+Manufacturers in the solar and laser industries are rapidly growing in Vilnius – photovoltaic elements and renewable energy producers: Arginta, Precizika, Baltic Solar; high-performance laser manufacturers: Ekspla, Eksma; biotechnology manufacturers: Fermentas, Thermo Fisher, Sicor Biotech.
+All these manufacturers successfully supply their products to global markets.

 The city has many universities.
 The largest and oldest is Vilnius University with 23,000 students.
 Its main premises are located in the Old Town.
 The university has a recognised high standard of education, participating in projects with UNESCO and NATO, among others.
-The University features many Masters programs in English, as well as programs delivered in cooperation with universities all over Europe.
+The University features many Masters programmes in English, as well as programmes delivered in cooperation with universities all over Europe.

-Vilnius is a cosmopolitan city with diverse architecture.
-There are 65 churches in Vilnius.
-Like most medieval towns, Vilnius was developed around its Town Hall.
+Vilnius is a cosmopolitan city with diverse architecture, including 65 churches.
+Like most medieval towns, Vilnius grew around its Town Hall.
 The main artery, Pilies Street, links the Royal Palace with the Town Hall.
-Other streets meander through the palaces of feudal lords and landlords, churches, shops and craftsmen’s workrooms.
+Other streets meander past the palaces of feudal lords and landlords, churches, shops and craftsmen’s workrooms.
 Narrow, curved streets and intimate courtyards developed in the radial layout of medieval Vilnius.
-Vilnius Old Town, the historical centre of the city, is one of the largest in Europe, at 3.6 km2 (1.4 sq mi).
+Vilnius Old Town, the historic centre of the city, is one of the largest in Europe, at 3.6 km2 (1.4 sq mi).
 The most valuable historic and cultural sites are concentrated there.